sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 dotnet add Demo.WebApp package OpenTelemetry.Exporter.Jaeger
 ```

 Note that Jaeger only supports traces, not logging.
-(The OpenTelemetry logging specification, particularly OLTP, is not finalised).

 Change both Demo.Service and Demo.WebApp in `Program.cs`

-Remove the logging configuration.
-This will restore the default console logger.

 Replace `AddConsoleExporter()` with `AddJaegerExporter()` in the tracing configuration.